silveiratcl/GeoDjango_mapping_system/readme.md

 ### Testing the populated map

-And finally here is our complete map.
-In this example, we can see how the markers in a specific map area look.

 The loading takes place in a very fluid way, because the number of calls occurs only when the movement on the map stops and therefore the data traffic is reduced to the essentials as well as the rendering of the markers carried out by Leaflet.

 You can test the populated web map running this command: